konfuzio-ai/konfuzio-sdk/docs/sdk/examples/word-tokenizer/index.md

       :lines: 21
       :dedent: 4

-   Each bounding box consists of the coordinates of the top-left corner of the box, as well as its width and height.
-The list `span_bboxes` will contain these bounding box coordinates for each word in the Document.
+   Each bounding box (`Bbox`) in the list corresponds to a specific word, defined by four coordinates: x0 and y0 specify the coordinates of the bottom left corner, while x1 and y1 mark the coordinates of the top right corner, thereby specifying the box's position and dimensions on the Document Page.